 Shipping cookies, cupcakes, or chocolate?
-Make sure your sweets come out of their packaging just as they came out of the oven.
+Make sure your baked creations come out of their packaging just as they came out of the oven – perfect!
 Just because you sell tasty baked goods doesn’t mean shipping your products isn’t serious business.
 Ensuring that delicious creations arrive in mint condition can get a little tricky, especially if you’re shipping perishables that require temperatures of 40 degrees Fahrenheit or lower during shipment.
 After all, who wants to open a box of crumbled cookies or melted chocolate?

 To help keep your customers happy — and their sweet tooth satisfied – we put together some essential tips to ensure that your baked goods are delivered in prime condition.